• Skip to main content

 Melba Toast: the Australian connection

 In 1897, Australian opera singer Dame Nellie Melba was staying at London’s Savoy Hotel.
-Feeling ill, she was offered "Toast Marie" which had been invented by the hotel's chef, Auguste Escoffier.
+Upon feeling ill, she was offered "Toast Marie" which had been invented by the hotel's chef, Auguste Escoffier.
+It helped her recover from her illness – and the toast was renamed in her honour.

 The ingredients you'll need are: